survoai/k8s-extensions/README.md

 An extension consists of the following components:

 1. **Manifest file:** A YAML file containing metadata and input parameters for the extension.
 2. **Configuration folder:** A folder named k8s, helm, or terraform containing the necessary files and templates for the specific configuration management tool.
+Please use `terraform` as the name of folder to store tf files and that folder should be paraller to manifest file.

 ### **Manifest file:**